| Introduction:

 24, 2003, culled from the Canadian Conservation Institute at: http://www.cci-icc.gc.ca/whats-new/news21/lennon_e.shtml

-On June 19 2008, we received the following message.
+On June 19 2008, we received the following message:

 To: northern_reflection@msn.com Dear Mr Whelan.

-I have just read with interest your
+I have just read with interest your feature

-to the concept, design and production of its paint work.
+the concept, design and production of its paint work.
 Inevitably the

 reality differs somewhat from the myth that surrounds the identity of the

 artist who created the design.
-I researched the history to establish the
+I researched the history to establish

-provenance of the original design proof that I was given following the
+the provenance of the original design proof that I was given following the

 death of my father-in-law and to establish the actual events.
 The